SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 This book is suitable for **absolute beginners in programming** who want to try what programming is and learn the basic constructions for writing program code used in software development, regardless of the programming language and the technologies used.
 The book gives a **solid basis** of practical skills that you can use in any future training in programming and software development.

 For anyone who hadn't passed [**the free course on Programming Basics in SoftUni**](https://softuni.org), we specifically recommend enrolling it **completely free**, because programming is learned by code writing, not by reading!
-During the course you will get free access to lessons, explanations and demonstrations on-site or online (such as video tutorials), **a lot of practice and code writing**, help with the task solutions after each topic, instructors, assistants and mentors.
+During the course you will get free access to lessons, explanations and demonstrations on-site or online (such as video tutorials), **a lot of practice and code writing**, help with the problem solutions after each topic, instructors, assistants and mentors.
 Also, you will get free access to  forums and discussion groups for any questions, access to a community of thousands of people who are new in programming, and any other help that a beginner might need.

 The free course for beginners in SoftUni is suitable for **school students** (of age 10+), **university students** and **workers** having any other professions.
 The course is suitable for everyone who want to gain technical knowledge and check if programming is what it will like to do and understand if they would like to develop in the software development field.